M4E Partner Organisations

 CALM: Centre for the Advanced Learning of Mindfulness, U.K. (www.calmmindfulness.org)

-CALM offers onsite and online mindfulness-based programmes for children, young people and adults.
-Founded by Dr. Kumanga Andrahennadi, CALM pioneers delivering the unique ecological contemplative framework, the ‘Advanced Mindfulness-Based Practices’ (AMBP) Programme, within the public, private and government sectors including to Mental Health, Education, Police Organisations and Private Corporations in the U.K. and internationally.
-CALM has delivered AMBP courses and workshops to thousands of students, government and private sector employees, including to over 250 Police Officers and Staff in the U.K. Through its AMBP programme, CALM champions in harnessing the human-mind and earth-connection, and addresses the direct link between mindfulness and sustainability towards achieving a healthy mind and healthy planet.
+CALM offers specialist onsite and online mindfulness-based programmes for children, young people and adults.
+Founded by Dr. Kumanga Andrahennadi, CALM pioneers delivering the unique eco-contemplative framework, the ‘Mindfulness for Earth’ (M4E) Programmes, within the public, private and government sectors including to Mental Health, Education, Police Organisations and Private Corporations in the U.K. and internationally.
+CALM has delivered M4E 4/8-Week Courses and workshops to students, government and private sector employees, including to over 250 Police Officers and Staff in the U.K. Through its ‘Mindfulness for Earth’ programmes, CALM champions in harnessing the human-mind and earth-connection, and addresses the direct links between mental health and climate crises towards achieving a healthy mind and healthy planet.